Best Beginners Flutes Under $200

 Flutes come in a wide variety of ranges, materials and price points.
 On this page we focus on those flutes that are available for under $200.
-These flutes are typically only suitable for beginners and therefore as your experience and skill improves you will need to upgrade or purchase a better instrument.
+These flutes are typically suitable for beginners only and therefore as your experience and skill improves you may to upgrade to a better instrument.

 7 best beginner flutes under $200

 |Jean Paul USA FL220||Contoured carry case|

 |Mendini Closed Hole C Flute||C flute with offset G|